ScottNorton/VoxelML/readme.md

 - **No Serialization For Big Data**: This is one of my favorite parts.
 Emscripten uses the same memory as JavaScript, so C# code doesn't need to do anything more than store the data generated in an addressable object, and JavaScript code can access it.
 - **Web-Based Engine**: The engine is fully web-compatible on devices with a modern web browser and aims for full immersive VR support for use with physically interactive content creation and animation as a project goal.
   - **Client-Server Architecture** *(future)*: Optionally run a server to keep things connected with a TLS encrypted WebSocket client that talks to the state management server, tracking, validating, and flagging changes in real-time.
-- **Machine Learning Integration** *(future)*: ML.NET integration is a key future objective, with some fun stuff like shape recognition and moderation happening on the server side.
-Pending further research as it's more complex than expected, but it's a pillar of this project and must be done.
-A few shotgun implementations will be seen over time.
 - **That's Cool, But Where's the Sound?** *(future)*: I don't know.
 I'll think on it.

 ---